awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-applicationreferencedatasource-recordcolumn.md

 # AWS::KinesisAnalyticsV2::ApplicationReferenceDataSource RecordColumn<a name="aws-properties-kinesisanalyticsv2-applicationreferencedatasource-recordcolumn"></a>

-For a SQL\-based Kinesis Data Analytics application, describes the mapping of each data element in the streaming source to the corresponding column in the in\-application stream\.
+For a SQL\-based Managed Service for Apache Flink application, describes the mapping of each data element in the streaming source to the corresponding column in the in\-application stream\.

 Also used to describe the format of the reference data source\.